BitMind-AI/bitmind-subnet/docs/Incentive.md

 >Validators set weights based on a score vector they use to keep track of miner performance.

-For each challenge, a validator will randomly sample 50 miners, send them an image, and compute their rewards based on their responses *C*.
+For each challenge *t*, a validator will randomly sample 50 miners, send them an image, and compute their rewards *C* based on their responses.
 These reward values are then used to update the validator's score vector *V* using an exponential moving average (EMA) with *&alpha;* = 0.01.

 $$
 V_t = 0.01 \cdot C_t + 0.99 \cdot V_{t-1}